lliehu/reactive-l10n-test-react-mobx/README.md

 If Dockerfile has been changed, the image needs to be rebuilt with `docker-compose build`.

+## Features

+* Language switcher (automatic language switch on user agent language change)
+* Message log where the language of all messages can be changed retrospectively
+* Map (Leaflet integration) with localized UI controls
+* Ability to add markers to the map (log message is generated)

 ## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).